mocdaniel/dashing-icinga2/README.md

 ## Introduction

-[Smashing](https://github.com/Smashing/smashing) is the spiritual successor to Dashing, is a Sinatra based framework that lets you build excellent dashboards.
-It looks especially great on TVs.
+[Smashing](https://github.com/Smashing/smashing/wiki) is the spiritual successor to Dashing, is a Sinatra based framework that lets you build beautiful dashboards.

 The Icinga 2 dashboard uses the Icinga 2 API to visualize what's going on with your monitoring.